jgkawell/jgkawell.github.io/_posts/06-24-19-ros-windows-wsl.md

 tags: [ros, robotics]
 ---

-# UPDATE:
+# UPDATE

 This post is now deprecated with the public launch of WSL2.
 I have a new post documenting how to do this same set up with WSL2.
-Check it out [over here](https://jack-kawell.com/2020/06/12/ros-wsl2/).
+Check it out [over here](/posts/ros-windows-wsl2).

 **NOTE**: If you are **not** running Windows 10 2004 **Build 19041** or higher, then you can continue with this post using WSL1.